Has your solicitor missed a limitation date?

-If a limitation date is missed it can have fatal consequences for the case.
+Where it is confirmed that the limitation date has been missed, the consequences for the case van be fatal.
 More often than not there is no way back for the claimant after missing a limitation date and their chance of pursuing justice evaporates.

 To answer that question we will usually need to look at the specific facts of the case.
 However, in general if a solicitor fails to advise you on the need to issue court proceedings to avoid missing a limitation date it is likely that you will be able to claim compensation from them.